Singapore Premier League: Rebranding as Singapore Premier League (2018–present)

 The league was rebranded as the Singapore Premier League on 21 March 2018.
 Further revamps were also made to see a greater emphasis on local youth players in a bid to strengthen the national side; this, in effect, has resulted in several senior as well as local and foreign stars being purchased by overseas clubs.

-Singapore Premier League clubs can sign a maximum of four foreign players in the 2020 season, up from three as compared to the 2019 season.
-In the 2022 season, eight teams played a four-round format for the first time in its entire league history.

-In response to changes in Asian Football Confederation Club Competitions and potential FIFA International Calendar amendments, FAS announced that the league calendar will undergo a two-year transition process.
-The 2024-25 season was played from 10 May 2024 to 25 May 2025, the first time that a season was scheduled over a two-year period.

-The 2025-26 season would then align with AFC Club Competitions, starting in August 2025 and concluding in May 2026, setting the timeline for subsequent seasons.
-This move is important in terms of aligning transfer windows, as well as allowing for the easier calendaring of national or regional club tournaments.
+In the 2022 season, 8 clubs played a four-round format for the first time.
+In response to changes in Asian Football Confederation club competitions and potential FIFA calendar amendments, FAS announced that the league calendar will undergo a two-year transition process.
+The 2024–25 season was played from 10 May 2024 to 25 May 2025, the first time that a season was scheduled over a two-year period.
+The 2025–26 season would then align with AFC club competitions, starting in August 2025 and concluding in May 2026, setting the timeline for subsequent seasons.